mhewedy/viper/README.md

 # vm
 VirtaulBox manager wrapper

-a script (with helper programs/scripts) to help manage virtaulbox vms
+a group of scripts/programs to help manage virtaulbox vms